trap-representation/posix-shell-utilities/README.md

 2. true
 3. false

-NOTE: The utilities does not work with the current revision of the language.
+NOTE: The utilities do not work with the current revision of the language.